jundalisay/spblist/content/en/research/mohammad/quran/sura-025a.md

 54. And it is He who, from fluid, created the human being.
 Then He made relationships through marriage and mating.

-55. And yet, instead of Allah, they serve what neither profits them nor harms them.
+55. And yet, instead of Enki, they serve what neither profits them nor harms them.
 The disbeliever has always turned his back on his Lord.

 56. We sent you only as a herald of good news and a warner.